Trustgrid for AWS Transit Gateway

 Trustgrid software-defined connectivity eliminates the need for cloud-to-site VPN connections and supplements AWS Transit Gateway with additional features.
 When used together, Trustgrid and AWS Transit Gateway simplify new deployments and streamline the management of connections to other network’s data and systems.

-Trustgrid for AWS Transit Gateway solves many unique challenges, such as:
+Trustgrid for AWS Transit Gateway solves many unique challenges:

 - Simplifying connectivity for SaaS application providers that connect to multiple on-premise customer environments